Landslides Data Pathfinder

 - In the Apply-Orbit-File tabs, select the Sentinel Precise Orbit State Vectors.
 If precise orbits are not yet available for your product, you may select the restituted orbits, which may not be as accurate but will be better than the predicted orbits available within the product.

-- In the Back-Geocoding tab, select the Digital Elevation Model (DEM) to use and the interpolation methods.
+- In the Back-Geocoding tab, select the DEM to use and the interpolation methods.
 The default is the SRTM 3 Sec DEM.

 - In the Write tab, set the Directory path to your working directory.